carallon/io-module-developer-guide/source/guide/modules.rst

 A module script may be necessary when dealing with finite controller resources.
 A set of instances may need to access the same UDP port; however, only one ``UdpSocket`` can be bound to a given UDP port.
 In this case, the ``UdpSocket`` object will have to be managed at the module level.
 This process is explained further by the examples in this section.

-Module scripts are entirely optional.
-If they are not needed and add too much complexity to the module package, an ``instanceMain`` is all that is required.
+Module scripts are optional --- if they are not needed and add too much complexity to the module package, an ``instanceMain`` is all that is required.
 Module properties and the ``shared_table`` can be used without a module script.

 Module API
 ==========